-To justify its expected valuation of \$25 billion, DoorDash must:
+To justify a \$25 billion valuation, DoorDash must:

-- Immediately improve its net operating profit after-tax (NOPAT) margin to 8% compared to -67% in 2019 and an estimated -12% over the trailing-twelve months - o 8% NOPAT margin is equal to United Parcel Service's (UPS) 2019 and TTM NOPAT margin - Grow revenue by 38% compounded annually for the next 11 years.
+- Immediately improve its net operating profit after-tax (NOPAT) margin to 8% compared to -67% in 2019 and an estimated -12% over the trailing-twelve months - 8% NOPAT margin is equal to United Parcel Service's (UPS) 2019 and TTM NOPAT margin - Grow revenue by 35% compounded annually for the next 11 years.

 See the math behind this reverse DCF scenario.
-In this scenario, DoorDash would earn over \$30 billion in revenue in 2030.
-At its TTM take rate, or the revenue generated per marketplace gross over volume (total sales on the platform), this scenario equates to ~\$261 billion in marketplace gross order volume (GOV) in 2030.
+In this scenario, DoorDash would earn nearly \$24 billion in revenue in 2030.
+At its TTM take rate, this scenario equates to ~\$204 billion in marketplace gross order volume for DoorDash in 2030.
+Take rate measures the percentage of marketplace gross order volume (GOV) DoorDash captures as revenue.

-For reference, UBS estimates the global food delivery market will be worth \$365 billion in 2030.
+For reference, UBS estimates the global food delivery market will be worth \$365 billion in 2030, and the average NOPAT margin of peers in Figure 1 is -5%.

-In other words, to justify its expected IPO valuation, DoorDash must capture over 72% of the projected 2030 global food delivery spend, compared to just 5% of UBS' estimate of the market in 2018 and 12% in 2019.
+In other words, to justify the midpoint of its IPO price range, DoorDash must capture over 56% of the projected 2030 global food delivery spend, compared to ~16% TTM.
 See Figure 3.